corda/corda/docs/source/api-testing.rst

 Running the network
 ^^^^^^^^^^^^^^^^^^^

-Regular Corda nodes automatically send and receive messages.
-When using a ``MockNetwork``, you must manually initiate the sending and receiving of messages (e.g. after starting a flow).
+Regular Corda nodes automatically process received messages.
+When using a ``MockNetwork`` with ``networkSendManuallyPumped`` set to ``false``, you must manually initiate the processing of received messages.

-How the exchange of messages is initiated depends on how the ``MockNetwork`` is configured:

-* Using ``MockNetwork.runNetwork`` if ``MockNetwork.networkSendManuallyPumped`` is set to false
+You manually process received messages as follows:

+* ``StartedMockNode.pumpReceive`` to process a single message from the node's queue

+* ``MockNetwork.runNetwork`` to process all the messages in every node's queue.
+This may generate additional messages that must in turn be processed

     * ``network.runNetwork(-1)`` (the default in Kotlin) will exchange messages until there are no further messages to process

-* Using ``MockNetwork.pumpReceive`` if ``MockNetwork.networkSendManuallyPumped`` is set to true

 Running flows
 ^^^^^^^^^^^^^